I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 My favorites here are the half-and-half specials with either a half-sandwich or bowl of soup and a salad and fresh bread, the chocolate chip scones (yum!), and the butternut squash ravioli.

 You can sit at one of the sunny tables out front or choose a shaded seat on the side patio, where they have an outdoor fireplace you'll find adding some heat and ambiance on cooler days.
-They also have overhead heaters to make things more comfortable out there when the air is chillier.
-Sometimes people sit out there on milder early spring and autumn days too.
+They also have overhead heaters to make things more comfortable when the air is chillier.
+Sometimes people sit out there on mild early spring and autumn days too.

 While this is actually a natural foods market, they do have a really nice salad bar, soup bar, and fresh, cooked food bar, as well as a deli and bakery, with tables to eat indoors and out.
 The outdoor seating is available in a covered patio.
 Just pay at the checkout like any other grocery store and grab a table.
 There are utensils available up front.

 Eat Outdoors at Flagstaff Mircobreweries: A Lot More Than Locally Brewed Beer

 Tied for our top pick: Beaver Street Brewery